 Including Your Children on Car Insurance

 Most insurance companies in Ontario may ask you to notify them when your child gets their license.
 Some companies may not list them on the policy if they have a learner permit.
 It is crucial that there is no collision when your child has a learner permit and drives responsibly.
 When your child upgrades their license then you have to inform your car insurance.
 This update may increase your car insurance premium.
-Your children are covered by your car insurance if they are licensed and has consent to drive your car.
-The decision to add your children to your car insurance may have its positive and negative results.
+Your children are covered by your car insurance if they are licensed and have consent to drive your car.
+The decision to add your children to your car insurance may have positive and negative results.

 Benefits of Adding Children on Car Insurance

 Your child can build insurance history by being named on your policy.
 This will help them when they get their own car insurance.
-They can gain a discount for claim free driving history when they buy a car.
+They can gain a discount for claim-free driving history when they buy a car.
 Your child will not be considered a new driver when applying for car insurance.
-By adding your children to your policy their insurance record becomes traceable and gets credit for claim free driving.
+By adding your children to your policy their insurance record becomes traceable and gets credit for claim-free driving.

 Drawbacks of Adding Children on Car Insurance

 Adding extra drivers on the car insurance will increase your premiums.
 If your child is involved in an accident while driving your vehicle, your insurance rates will increase.
-Age of your child matters as premiums increase when they are aged between 16-24 years old even with a clean driving history.
+The age of your child matters as premiums increase when they are aged between 16-24 years old even with a clean driving history.